 After 12 days of road tripping around the country, I came to realize that Tunisia is not only absolutely safe but can offer a whole lot… Apart from a very interesting cultural and historical background, the country boasts a lot of UNESCO World Heritage sites, stunning architecture, mild weather, dazzling turquoise waters, access to the Sahara desert, affordable holidays, friendly people, and so much more!

-Through the following travel guide, I will share with you all the essential information you need to start planning your next trip to Tunisia!
+Through the following ultimate travel guide, I will share with you all the essential information you need to need to know before you start planning your next trip to Tunisia!

 Where On Earth is Tunisia?

 Easy-peasy!
 Tunisia is located in the Northern part of Africa, nestled between Algeria and Libya.
 It is also bathed by the Mediterranean Sea on its north-eastern side.
 Needless to say that this geographical position has blessed the country with a moderate climate and plenty of sunshine all year round!

 One could easily say that Tunisia serves as a bridge between Europe and Africa!
 Indeed, the strategic significance of its location has made many great empires want to gain control of the Tunisian territory.
 As an outcome of the various occupations by Romans, Ottomans, Arabs, and French over the centuries, Tunisia is nowadays an interesting blend of many highly diverse cultures and ethnicities.

 Languages Spoken In Tunisia

 Arabic and French are the official languages of Tunisia.
 English is not widely spoken, so you will have to rely on your French (if any) or on Google Translate!